In the USA, roughly one third of food is wasted; in Massachusetts, one in ten individuals are food insecure.

 An Award-Winning Program

-The Heat-N-Eats Program has won a variety of awards, including the Cambridge City of Commerce Visionary Award in 2017 and a medal from the National Association of College and University Foodservice in 2018.
+The Heat-N-Eats Program (formerly known as Family Meals) has won a variety of awards, including the Cambridge City of Commerce Visionary Award in 2017 and a medal from the National Association of College and University Foodservice in 2018.